zhuxinyu2468/places/README.md

 *   Transportation
 *   Travel

 All top-level branches are wrapped formally under a root node: ID = 1, 'Factual Places'.
+There is no formal limit to the depth of the taxonomy (how many levels a branch has).
 Nodes can be flagged as 'abstract', where no entities can be categorized against it; currently the root node is the only abstract node.

 ### Languages
 The taxonomy is designed to be multi-lingual.
 Curently we have (American) English only but very shorlty will add French, German, Spanish, and Italian languages added.
 We welcome additional independent contributions with open arms.